HydraMeshnet/developer-portal/api/layer2_api.md

 #### Parameters

-The body must contain an array of operations that you're going to include in the DAC transaction.
+The body must contain an array of operations that you're going to include in the SSI transaction.
 See in the example.

 #### Example